How do I know if I have weak pelvic muscles?

 Signs of Incontinence

-Here are some examples of how leakage may slowly be taking over your life: Do avoid exercise like jumps and squats?
+Here are some examples of how leakage may slowly be taking over your life: Do avoid exercises like jumps and squats?
 Do you have to use special tricks and techniques to avoid leakage when playing sports or running?
 Does a good hard laugh, cough, or sneeze make you tinkle?
 Are you purposely dehydrating, or going to the bathroom often, to try to control leaks?
 Are you using menstrual pads daily, even when not menstruating, to try to catch leaks?
 Do you wear only dark clothes to hide accidents?
 Do you have to change clothes often?
 Have you been avoiding dancing and concerts?
 Do you find it a problem to go to events where you will be forced to sit for a couple of hours without an easy and elegant exit to a restroom?
 Do you avoid staying overnight at someone's house?
 Do you avoid travel?
-Do you avoiding dating because you can't imagine how to explain the leakage to your date?
+Do you avoiding dating because you can't imagine how to explain the gas, urine, or fecal leakage to your date?

-Do you in general find it increasingly difficult to manage the 'when and where' of tiny accidents?
+Do you, in general, find it increasingly difficult to manage the 'when and where' of tiny accidents?
 If this has started, it will most likely get worse until you intentionally start to target those pelvic muscles and strengthen them.

 Signs of Pelvic Organ Prolapse

 The earliest sign you may notice is a feeling of heaviness or fullness in the vagina.
 Your sexual partner could possibly notice the organs collapsing into the canal before you do.
 You can also check yourself for the tell-tale bulging of an organ collapsing into the canal.
-Ask your doctor if she can notice "1st or 2nd degree prolapse" which are the first two stages that are hard for a woman to notice on her own.
-It is a good idea to catch organ prolapse in the early stages as pelvic muscle strengthening is known to treat 1st and 2nd degree prolapse and prevent prolapse from occurring.
+Ask your doctor if she can notice "1st or 2nd-degree prolapse" which are the first two stages that are hard for a woman to notice on her own.
+It is a good idea to catch organ prolapse in the early stages as pelvic muscle strengthening is known to treat 1st and 2nd-degree prolapse and prevent prolapse from occurring.